rob9315/mcproxy/README.md

 ### `Conn.pclients`

 An array of all proxyClients which are attached to the Connection.
-Use `Conn.attach()` to add a client to the array and `Conn.detach()`, they handle some more things which you'll probably want as well.
+Use [`Conn.attach()`](#connattach) to add a client to the array and `Conn.detach()`, they handle some more things which you'll probably want as well.

-### `Conn.generatePackets()`
+### `Conn.generatePackets(pclient?: Client)`

+* `pclient` - Optional.
+Client to specify uuid and entity id when generating packets.

+Returns the generated packets for the current gamestate

 ```ts
 Conn.generatePackets(pclient?: Client): Packet[]
 ```

-returns the generated packets for the current gamestate

-### `Conn.sendPackets()`
+### `Conn.sendPackets(pclient: Client)`

+* `pclient` - The client to send the packets to

+Calls `Conn.generatePackets()` and sends the result to the proxyClient specified

 ```ts
 Conn.sendPackets(pclient: Client);
 ```

-calls `Conn.generatePackets()` and sends the result to the proxyClient specified

-### `Conn.attach()`
+### `Conn.attach(pclient: Client, options?)`

-```ts
-Conn.attach(pclient: Client, options?: { toClientMiddleware?: PacketMiddleware[], toServerMiddleware?: PacketMiddleware[] })
-```
+The pclient specified will be added to the `Conn.pclients` array and the `Conn.receivingPclients`, which means that it will receive all packets from the server.
+If you want the client to be able to send packets to the server as well, don't forget to call `Conn.link()`

-- pclient - The client to be attached
+- `pclient` - The client to be attached
-- options - Optional
+- `options` - Optional.
+Object.
   - toClientMiddleware - Optional.
 A middleware function array to be used as this clients middle ware to the client.
 See middleware for a function definition.
   - toServerMiddleware - Optional.
 A middleware function array to be used as this clients middle ware to the server

-the pclient specified will be added to the `Conn.pclients` array and the `Conn.receivingPclients`, which means that it will receive all packets from the server.
-If you want the client to be able to send packets to the server as well, don't forget to call `Conn.link()`

-### `Conn.detach()`

 ```ts
+Conn.attach(pclient: Client, options?: { toClientMiddleware?: PacketMiddleware[], toServerMiddleware?: PacketMiddleware[] })
+```

+### `Conn.detach(pclient: Client)`

+The pclient specified will be removed from the `Conn.pclients` array, meaning that it will no longer receive packets from the server.
+If the client was linked before, `Conn.unlink()` will also be called.

+- `pclient` - The client to detach.

+```ts
 Conn.detach(pclient: Client)
 ```

-the pclient specified will be removed from the `Conn.pclients` array, meaning that it will no longer receive packets from the server.
-If the client was linked before, `Conn.unlink()` will also be called.

 ### `Conn.link()`

+Stops the internal bot from sending any packets to the server and starts relaying all packets from the proxyClient to the server.

 ```ts
 Conn.link(pclient: Client)
 ```

-stops the internal bot from sending any packets to the server and starts relaying all packets from the proxyClient to the server.

 ### `Conn.unlink()`

+Reverses the `link` method.
+The bot becomes the one to send packets to the server again.
+If the proxyClient should be detached as well

 ```ts
 Conn.unlink();
 ```

-reverses the `link` method.
-The bot becomes the one to send packets to the server again.
-If the proxyClient should be detached as well

 ### `Conn.writeIf()`

+An internal method for filtering the bots Packets, can be used outside but as an API method basically useless.

 ```ts
 Conn.writeIf(name, data);
 ```

-an internal method for filtering the bots Packets, can be used outside but as an API method basically useless.

 ### `Conn.disconnect()`

-disconnects from the server and detaches all pclients
+Disconnects from the server and detaches all pclients

 <!-- markdown links -->